Skip to Content

 The cottage has some period rooms from when the lighthouse last had an onsite keeper.
 But far more interesting is the exhibit in the basement about an 18th century shipwreck that was discovered nearby in 2009.

-a sign at the lighthouse keeper's house and museum.
+A sign at the lighthouse keeper's house and museum.

 The interactive exhibit explores the artifacts raised from the ship and what they say about who might have been sailing.
 And it shows what is involved in recovering items from a historic ship on the ocean floor.
 Both are interesting.